wh0cares1/wh0cares1.github.io/_posts/2023-05-01-pointer-from-memory-allocation-perspective.md

 # Key Takeaways
 - The stack is used to store the pointer variable, while the pointer is used to manipulate the heap memory itself.
 - Pointers are necessary for managing heap memory and ensuring that allocated memory is correctly tracked, used, and deallocated when no longer required.
-- Pointera aren't just numbers, but they are vectors that related to the ideas of affine spaces, translations, and distances.
+- Pointers aren't just numbers, but they are vectors that related to the ideas of affine spaces, translations, and distances.
 - Pointers, like everything else in C, are passed by value.

 # What's next?
 Pointers actually really complicated.
 In this article, I only managed to give a small example of a pointer, so beginners wouldn't get confused.
 If you want to understand pointers better, here are some good articles you may find interesting to read.